 Now that was a phrase I heard too many times for my own comfort and yet my hand had a mind of its own and would snake into the box while I sat on the bench at the park chatting with my friends.
 There were times that I followed after the kids at the zoo and mindlessly munched their snacks.
-I could never resist salt crunchy cheezy food.
+I could never resist salty, crunchy, cheesy food.
 Never.
-A fistful here and a fistful there and before I knew it the box was empty and I’d dispose of the evidence at the nearest trash bin Off the shame to be called out on lack of willpower by your own progeny.
+A fistful here and a fistful there and before I knew it the box was empty and I’d dispose of the evidence at the nearest trash bin.
+Oh the shame to be called out on lack of willpower by your own progeny.

 “I believe in a benevolent God not because He created the Grand Canyon or Michelangelo, but because He gave us snacks.”

 “Now I wouldn’t kick him out for eating crackers in my bed.”

 – My mom when she spotted an attractive man

 The first time I made these I had low hopes for the recipe cause I was just messing around in the kitchen.
 I had my camera with me and so snapped a few pics but that is all.
 They turned out really yummy and I was happily surprised.
 SO I made another batch the next day with a few tweaks.
 These were spot on!
 But I was so busy eating them and chatting with my kids that the whole batch disappeared before I got even one photo.

 Crunchy cheezy addictive home made copycat Cheeze-It crackers that fill the void of those yummy processed crackers we all loved before giving up dairy.

 - 1 cup cashews that have been soaked in water 6 hours and drained

 - 1/3 cup soy milk

 - 2 tbsp tahini